jduncan0212/udacity_py_movie_list/README.md

 "Well basically, I just copied the plant we have now.
 Then, I added some fins to lower wind resistance.
 And this racing stripe here I feel is pretty sharp. "
 --Homer Simpson

-I added a mouseover feature to show the one-line movie summaries ...
+I added a mouseout feature to show the one-line movie summaries ...
 The way I implemented it is to generate script dynamically based on the movies added in the media_presenter.py file.
 The advantage is this functionality can be used with different lists of movies simply by adding/removing movies changing media_presenter.py ( without touching fresh_tomatoes.py ) ...

 ...However, I'm sure there is a (much) simpler and less error prone way to achieve the same effect, if you are reading this maybe you can add one?